-But as we learned earlier, he was beginning to get pieds froids, as Maurice called his prenuptial trepidation.
+But as we learned earlier, he was beginning to get pieds froids, as his French friend Maurice called Howard's prenuptial trepidation.

 He balked at a contract that compelled him to restrain a passion (spiritual, not sexual) too strong to be restrained, but he also fretted about more tangible issues.